 “The report revealed that greater interventions are required to address increasing post-consumer flexible packaging waste in Asia… effort must include a multi-stakeholder approach including participation from local government, embrace source segregation, support material recovery facilities and, ensure a financially viable end solution” Packaging Business Review

-This series of research reports for 6 of the largest countries in ASEAN – Indonesia, Philippines, Vietnam, Thailand, Myanmar and Malaysia aims to provide key insights, pioneering baseline metrics and strategic recommendations to enable the packaging and consumer goods industry in ASEAN to move towards creating a World Without Waste specifically in PET bottles and aluminium cans.
+This series of research reports for six of the largest countries in Southeast Asia – Indonesia, Philippines, Vietnam, Thailand, Myanmar and Malaysia aims to provide key insights, pioneering baseline metrics and strategic recommendations to enable the packaging and consumer goods industry in Southeast Asia to move towards creating a circular economy specifically in PET bottles and aluminium cans.